All Episodes

 Thank you.

-Yeah, my pet peeve is right now, you know, with all the recalls from China, which I've been following for quite some time, and the lead in the children's toys has been going on for quite a while now.
+Yeah, my pet peeve is right now, you know, with all the recalls from China, which I've been following for quite some time, and the lid in the children's toys has been going on for quite a while now.

 Right, right.

-And and so right now in California, they're trying to pass the law where you can't have incandescent bulbs anymore, which sounds well and fine.
+And so right now in California, they're trying to pass the law where you can't have incandescent bulbs anymore, which sounds well and fine.

-And I've been buying the fluorescent for years, you know, uh because of the environment and cutting down on the electricity and stuff, and I can tell you right now that they do not last.
+And I've been buying the fluorescent for years, you know, because of the environment and cutting down on the electricity and stuff.

 You know, they're guaranteed to last for so many hours, and they do not.

-And um they're all made in China.
+And they're all made in China.

 Did you know that?